gitandy/DragonLog/ADIF_COMPATIBILITY.md

 If ok is shown in the table the corresponding programs ADI output was tested and works with DragonLog.

+HamQTH.com and QRZCQ.com are not listed here as the provided download seems to be the uploaded file.

 Other applications or services ADI exports are currently untested.
-If you are experiencing issues please contact me so I am able to implement a fix.
+If you are experiencing issues please contact me, so I am able to implement a fix.